What is RabbitMQ?

-Whereas RabbitMQ is a solid message queue software, there are alternatives such as IronMQ that offer superior message queue services.
-IronMQ is a lightning-fast message queue software that is “highly available, persistent by design, with best-effort one-time delivery, MQ is the most industrial strength, cloud-native solution for modern application architecture.”
+Whereas RabbitMQ is a solid message queue software, there are alternatives such as IronMQ that offer superior functionality and message queue services.
+IronMQ is a lightning-fast message queue software that is “highly available, persistent by design, with best-effort one-time delivery, MQ is the most industrial-strength, cloud-native solution for modern application architecture.”

 How does IronMQ stack up against RabbitMQ?
 Here are some benefits that IronMQ has over RabbitMQ:

 - It supports push queues, pull queues, and long polling which keeps polling requests open for longer.

 - It has automatic failover which ensures that critical messages are not lost during an outage with no need for additional coding.

 - Uses multiple data centers that have high availability making it easy to scale.

 - Can be deployed in the cloud, on shared or dedicated hardware, or on-premise.

 - Has an easy-to-read dashboard, reporting, and analytics.